Lean Coach firstname.lastname@example.org

 Why Meaningful Improvement Requires a “Growth Mindset”

 Ever feel frustrated, constricted, or powerless to do the right thing in your organization?
 Katrina Appell says it all has to do with whether or not we work in an "enabling" bureaucracy or "coercive" one.
 More »

 Lean Thinking On Purpose

 Katrina Appell reflects on a provocative op-ed by Nicholas Kristof in The New York Times from earlier this year and asks some big questions of lean thinkers.
 Are we sharing what we know about lean in a way that's accessible?
 As a lean community, in what ways are contributing to society?
 More »

 "Eliminating waste makes it easier to see and find problems, which is the first step to solving them," writes Katrina Appell.
 "It removes frustrations, which improves worker and customer satisfaction. " More »

 Workshops Taught by Katrina Appell

 Designing the Future: A Lean Product & Process Development Immersive Learning Experience (at the 2018 Transformation Summit)

 Let’s be honest, much of the kaizen we do in our respective gembas is just reworking what the development system should have done differently in the first place.
-We have cottage industries within our organizations, called Continuous Improvement or Operational Excellence, which are simply reworking the efforts of many smart and well-intentioned people working in a broken system.
+We have cottage industries within our organizations, called Continuous Improvement or Operational Excellence, which are simply reworking the efforts of many smart and well-intentioned people, working in a broken system.
 Much kaizen is, in fact, rework.
-Likewise, these cottage industries have become permanent fixtures in many organizations, unevolved since their inceptions.
-A critical milestone in lean thinking was the publication of the book, The Machine That Changed The World.
-If you More »
+Likewise, these cottage industries have become permanent fixtures in many organizations, not evolving since their inceptions.
+A critical milestone in Lean was the publication of the book, The Machine That Changed The World.
+If you turn to More »